-A full size dreadnought with a slim, comfortable neck
+A full size dreadnought with a slim, comfortable neck.

-The color we had for this test was a classic “Violin Burst”, but it’s also available in a Sweetwater exclusive – “Trans Ebony”.
-Scale length is a full 25.5”, which did increase string tension, making it a little less comfortable than the other models on test, but regardless, it was still very playable.
+The color we had for this test was a classic Violin Burst, but it’s also available in a Sweetwater-exclusive Trans Ebony.
+Scale length is a full 25.5”, which did increase string tension, making it a little less comfortable than the other models on test.
+Regardless, it was still very playable.
 The Indian Laurel fretboard’s pores were a little more open than we’d prefer, but they’ll close up with time and use.

 The neck is a slim taper D profile made from hard maple.
 This profile is also in use on many of Epiphone’s electric models.
-It was comfortable and lightning fast, and paired with the 1.68” nut width, this guitar makes a great choice for any player with smaller hands who is insistent on a full size guitar with a comfortable neck.
+It was comfortable and lightning fast, and paired with the 1.68” nut width, this guitar makes a great choice for any player with smaller hands who is insistent on a full-size guitar with a comfortable neck.

-A parlor guitar designed for the amateur and working musician alike
+A parlor guitar designed for the amateur and working musician alike.

 PRS are relatively new in the acoustic niche, but they’ve done a superb job with their P20 parlor acoustic.
 Of course, parlor guitars like this aren’t necessarily designed for guitarists with small hands, but they just so happen to perfect line up with the needs of many of those players.

 We didn’t find ourselves overreaching or stretching to hit notes, whether we were playing runs, barre chords, or complex jazz chords.
-But like the Epiphone Dove, the PRS SE P20 has a full length scale at 24.7”, which did introduce more string tension and reduce comfort somewhat.
+But like the Epiphone Dove, the PRS SE P20 has a full-length scale at 24.7”, which did introduce more string tension and reduce comfort somewhat.
 This may not be an issue for more experienced players, but newer guitarists might find this tricky to overcome.

-Verdict: The PRS SE P20 is a little less versatile than some of the other small scale guitars we covered.
+Verdict: The PRS SE P20 is a bit less versatile than some of the other small-scale guitars we covered.
 It has a very bluesy tone, but the reduced low end might be an issue for some.
 The bottom end isn’t lacking per se, as you don’t truly expect a big bass response from a guitar like this, but if you are looking for a smaller instrument with a fuller tone, the Martin D Jr or the Taylor GS mini might offer more of what you’re looking for.

 Is There Anything Different About Acoustic Guitars for Smaller Hands?

-Smaller handed players have traditionally had to make do with ill-fitting instruments because there weren’t any real options available for them.
-This meant stretching out around baseball bat necks and seemingly enormous fretboards.
+Smaller-handed players have traditionally had to make do with ill-fitting instruments because there weren’t any real options available for them.
+This meant stretching out around baseball-bat necks and seemingly enormous fretboards.
 Fortunately, there is now a huge selection of guitars suitable for those with smaller hands across the entire spectrum of spec and price.
-Nearly all manufacturers, including the most popular acoustic guitar makers like Martin and Taylor, make reduced scale instruments, and guitars with narrow nuts, ideal for players with smaller hands.
+Nearly all manufacturers, including the most popular acoustic guitar makers like Martin and Taylor, make reduced-scale instruments and guitars with narrow nuts, ideal for players with smaller hands.

 Of course, depending on the specifics of your hand anatomy, different nut widths will be comfortable.
 Anything under 1.7” is generally considered small, and will be a good starting point in your search for an acoustic guitar.

 Concert shape guitars are also available with narrow nuts and reduced scales for players with smaller hands.
-Their design is loosely based on classical guitars, and they offer superior ergonomics over dreadnought shaped guitars, making them easier to hold for smaller players.
-They lose some of the volume that you’d get with a dreadnought, but make up for it with great mid range dynamics.
+Their design is loosely based on classical guitars, and they offer superior ergonomics over dreadnought-shaped guitars, making them easier to hold for smaller players.
+They lose some of the volume that you’d get with a dreadnought, but make up for it with great midrange dynamics.

-What To Look for When Buying an Acoustic Guitar For Players With Smaller Hands?
+What to Look for When Buying an Acoustic Guitar for Players with Smaller Hands?

 Narrow Nut/Slim Neck

 The biggest problem area for players with smaller hands is typically being able to stretch out for chords and scales.
 Having a narrow nut means the neck isn’t as wide, and the profile is generally less full.
-This is going to give you a much easier time wrapping fingers around the neck and ultimately make it easier to accurately depress notes.
+This is going to give you a much easier time wrapping fingers around the neck and ultimately makes it easier to accurately depress notes.

 Short Scale Length

-Final Thoughts on The Best Acoustic Guitars for Small Hands
+Final Thoughts on the Best Acoustic Guitars for Small Hands

 We hope you found this guide to be useful if you’ve been struggling to find a guitar that’s comfortable to play and sounds good.
 Any of these 5 acoustic guitars are going to make your playing experience far more enjoyable.